mongodb/docs/source/includes/api/list-tables/snapshot-rs-documents.rst

    * - ``clusterId``
      - string
-     - Unique identifier of the cluster the :term:`snapshot` represents.
+     - Unique identifier of the cluster the :manual:`snapshot </reference/glossary/#std-term-snapshot>`
+       represents.

    * - ``complete``
      - boolean
-     - Flag that indicates the :term:`snapshot` has been created.
+     - Flag that indicates the :manual:`snapshot </reference/glossary/#std-term-snapshot>` has been created.
 This is ``false`` if the snapshot creation job is still in progress.

    * - ``created``